TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizationOverview/Index.rst

   filter out links to pages with this translation.

 Gray background (not available for default language) Page will fall back to the specified fallback mode for content.
-Depends on configuration of "config.sys\_language\_mode" in your TypoScript Template.
-More information below.
+  Depends on language fallback configuration set in your site configuration.

-**Notice about possibly false menu items when "Localization settings" are used:**

-When running in default fallback mode (config.sys\_language\_mode = 0/blank/not set) menu generation may create false items because sys\_language\_uid will be different from the value set by the &L parameter (which the menu will just pass through not knowing what it does) when a page translation is not found.
-Menu items not available in the default language will not be shown even if they should and items which are not available in the translation will be shown regardless of this.

-Solution is to configure in TypoScript "config.sys\_language\_mode = content\_fallback" because it will keep the "sys\_language\_uid" value according to that defined by &L regardless of whether a translation exists or not.

-If you wish not to use "config.sys\_language\_mode = content\_fallback" you can also choose to set the property "protectLvar" for the HMENU objects; this will correct the L variable for those menu items which are not available.
-See TSref for details about that option.